 Burns are classified into different categories based on how deeply the burn might have penetrated a person’s skin.

 First-degree burns are the least serious compared to other burns.
-However, they are painful and cause the skin to become red and sore.
+However, they are painful and cause the top layer of skin to become red and sore.
 These are the typical household or work-related minor burns that often occur.

 Second-degree burns affect the lower layer of skin, resulting in painful swelling and blisters.
 There will be blistering, moderate to severe pain, swelling, and discoloration.